-This page provides a record of changes made to this guide.
+This page provides a record of changes made to this publication.
 Each set of edits is acknowledged with a 0.01 increase in the version number.
-The exported files for this toolkit reflect the most recent version.
+The exported files, available on the homepage, reflect the most recent version.

 If you find an error in this text, please fill out the form at bit.ly/33cz3Q1